Lesson video

 Well done.

-You might have said like Jun, "I think that the turning point in the chapter is when Floella's hopes and dreams are not what she expected.
+You might've said like Jun, "I think that the turning point in the chapter is when Floella's hopes and dreams are not what she expected.

-This change can evoke a range of emotions in the character such as joy, relief, disappointment, fear, or sadness, depending on the nature of the turning point.
+This change can evoke a range of emotions in the character, such as joy, relief, disappointment, fear, or sadness, depending on the nature of a turning point.

 Here's our next check for understanding.